Lab 9: Cryptography¶

 ii.)
 Secure Socket Layer (SSL)

 SSL is one of the two protocols used for secure WWW connections (the other is SHTTP).
-WWW security has become important as, increasing amounts of sensitive information, such as credit card numbers, are being transmitted over the Internet.
+WWW security has become necessary as increasing amounts of sensitive information, such as credit card numbers, are transmitted over the Internet.

 iii.)
 Secure Hypertext Transfer Protocol (SHTTP)

 This is another protocol for providing more security for WWW transactions.